-The Billing Data Server (BDS) for premise customers follows the subscription design or model.
-This refers to the daily billing report/file being sent back to the Genesys billing systems in an automated way.
+The Billing Data Server (BDS) for premise customers follows the subscription design (model), based on the daily billing report/file being sent back to the Genesys billing systems in an automated way.
 The premise subscription billing includes:

 - A process for dispatching data files when ready

 - A process for ensuring data/file quality

 - Data transfer using ports 80 and 443, which is a recommended approach

 The subscription design (model):

 - Is achieved by using a Docker image, which contains BDS, and which runs on the premise customers' hardware.

 - Supports all tenants, those that can open connections to Genesys (online) and those that send in their usage data to Genesys manually through other channels (offline).

 There are three stages (extract, transform, and loader) involved:

 - The extract and transform stages pertain to BDS running on premise.
 Interaction of platform and cloud goes by HTTPS protocol.
 BDS generates billing data files in the transform stage, saves them into local folder on Docker host, and (in online mode only) uploads them to S3.